 Preschool teachers must also be the nurturers of these little souls.
 Very young children often need encouragement, compassion, understanding, and kind words as they navigate an environment that’s completely foreign to them.
 For many children, a preschool setting is the first experience outside of home in a group environment.
 Tears, breakdowns, and outbursts are all very normal but common behaviors in preschoolers.
 You must be able to meet these emotional struggles with a soft voice and kind words, all while encouraging your students the importance of obeying, following the rules, and adapting to the school environment.

 - Cultural awareness and sensitivity

-You must also have a specific set of skills that will allow you to provide the highest quality teaching and childcare programs, such as:
+You must also have a specific set of skills that will allow you to deliver the highest quality learning experiences:

 - Analytical and problem solving skills

 - Knowledge in child development and early education theories and practices